jaeksoft/opensearchserver/src/doc/getting-started.md

 Everything you do on OpenSearchServer (indexes files, data crawling) is stored in a working directory.

-The docker image defines the volume `/var/lib/opensearchserver/` to store those data.
+The docker image defines the volume `/var/lib/opensearchserver/` to context those data.

 ## DockerFile